 Professor Alexander Paz

-Professor Alexander Paz is the Transport Main Roads Chair at the Queensland University of Technology.
+Professor Alexander Paz is the Transport and Main Roads Chair at the Queensland University of Technology.
 Before joining QUT, he was an Associate Professor of Civil Engineering and the director of the Transportation Research Center at the University of Nevada.
-He is a Chartered Professional Engineer in Australia and a Professional...
+He is a Chartered Professional and a Fellow Engineer in...